Mental Health FMLA and ADA Issues: Preventing and Defending Claims

 Covered Mental Health Concerns, Reasonable Accommodations, and Modern Trial Approaches

-This CLE webinar will equip employment counsel with the tools to address current and emerging issues relating to the increased focus on mental health.
-Employees with mental health concerns can pursue remedies under the ADA and the FMLA, therefore counsel must understand the steps to minimize potential exposure as employees seek protection and be aware of trial strategies if disputes arise.
+This CLE course will equip employment counsel with the tools to address current and emerging issues related to the increased focus on mental health in the post-pandemic workplace.
+Employees with mental health concerns can pursue remedies under the ADA and the FMLA.
+Therefore, counsel must understand the steps to minimize potential exposure as employees seek protection and be aware of trial strategies if disputes arise.

 - Best practices